Principles We Swear By

 We believe relationships strengthen our nation

-With diverse alliances and established relationships, we can tackle our core issues by ensuring all nuances are understood and addressed.
+With diverse alliances and established relationships, we can tackle our core issues by ensuring nuances are understood and addressed.

 Relationship-building does not happen overnight.
 It is a continuous process, one that can take years.
 Maintaining relationships is just as important as forming new ones.
-Otherwise, we risk forfeiting the very coalitions we built that are necessary for sustainable development.
+Otherwise, we risk forfeiting the very coalitions we built necessary for sustainable development.

 “We have to face the fact that either all of us are going to die together or we are going to learn to live together, and if we are to live together, we have to talk.”